aless124/Game-off-Linkun/README.md

 ## Credit

-As I have said, I'm alone on this project so please be gentle and don't hope for a fully functionnal game
+As I said, I'm alone on this project so please be gentle and don't hope for a fully functionnal game